arikrupnik/ardupilot_wiki/plane/source/docs/automatic-tuning-with-autotune.rst

 For pitch tuning you need to use the pitch transmitter stick to take the aircraft on a roller-coaster ride.
 Pull back hard on the stick to pitch up, then shortly afterwards push down to pitch down.
+Move the stick to its limit, and move it there quickly.
 Continue doing this for at least 20 iterations.

 If your initial tuning values were too low then you should notice the